ML Sultan

 The tragic loss of his wife in 1933 came as a deep shock, and ML Sultan sought refuge in his business and work, and went on to launch a wholesale and retail business in Durban.

-The success of this business saw him investing in property and establishing a soft goods business, known as ML Sultan and Sons at 106 Victoria Street in Durban, whilst at the same time doing betal leaf farming in Stamford Hill.
+The success of this business saw him investing in property and establishing a soft goods business, known as ML Sultan and Sons at 106 Victoria Street in Durban, whilst at the same time doing betel leaf farming in Stamford Hill.

 His difficulties and hardships made him a very firm and principled businessman.